-In 1996, Flotte joined the faculty of the University of Florida and was appointed Associate Director of UF’s Powell Gene Therapy Center.
-In 2000, he was named Director of the Powell Center and founding Director of the newly established UF Genetics Institute, a cross-campus multidisciplinary unit encompassing gene therapy, human genetics, agricultural genetics and comparative genomics.
-In 2002, Flotte stepped down from these roles to accept the position of Chair of the Department of Pediatrics.
+In 1996, Flotte joined the faculty of the University of Florida and was appointed associate director of University of Florida’s Powell Gene Therapy Center.
+In 2000, he was named director of the Powell Center and founding director of the newly established University of Florida Genetics Institute, a cross-campus multidisciplinary unit encompassing gene therapy, human genetics, agricultural genetics and comparative genomics.
+In 2002, he stepped down from these roles to accept the position of chair of the Department of Pediatrics.

 Since joining UMass Medical School eleven years ago, Flotte has led numerous successful initiatives elevating the academic stature of the institution, including establishing the Department of Quantitative Health Sciences, establishment of neurosurgery, urology and ophthalmology as academic departments, recruitment of numerous department chairs, and development of the Advanced Therapeutics Cluster.
 During Flotte’s time as dean of the School of Medicine, class size has increased from 103 to 162; a revised curriculum has been developed and implemented including “Learning Communities” guided by faculty mentors.
 Last year, the medical school opened its first regional campus in Springfield, Mass.
 The research enterprise of the institution has grown to more than $280 million and a new 512,000-square-foot multiuse facility was built to accommodate the growing clinical and translational research laboratories as well as provide a new educational home for faculty and students.